DickinsonCollege/FarmData2/INSTALL.md

 ### Starting FarmData2 ###

 To start FarmData2, ensure that docker is running and you are in the `docker` directory of the repository.
-Then, use the command below:
+Then, use the command:
 ```
 ./fd2-up.bash
 ```